 - Bring:

 - A book or magazine

 - Mobile phone or iPad, charger

 - Eyeglasses/contact lens case (you cannot wear lenses during the procedure)

 - Dentures and hearing aids, with containers

 - Any mobility aids, such as walking sticks or frames

 - Valid identification and Medicare card

 - List of current medications

 - Comfortable clothing

 - Any required payment or health fund details

-- Unless you are having a simple excision, please arrange the following: - Someone must accompany you home by car or taxi - No public transport or driving yourself - A responsible adult should stay with you overnight - If going home alone, you must sign a release form
+- Preparing to go home:

+- Arrange for a relative or friend to accompany you home, either by private transport or taxi.

+- No public transport or driving yourself.

+- A responsible adult must stay with you overnight if you are having sedation.

+- If you are having local anaesthetic and choose to go home alone, you must sign a release form before surgery, so you are aware you are taking on this responsibility for yourself.